Goli Otok

 The island is located in the northern Adriatic Sea just off the coast of Primorje-Gorski Kotar County, Croatia with an area of approximately 4.5 km2.
 Exposed to strong bora winds, particularly in the winter, the island's surface is almost completely devoid of vegetation, giving Goli Otok (literally, 'barren island' in Croatian) its name.
-It is also known as the "Croatian Alcatraz" because of its island location and high security.
+It is also known as the "Croatian Alcatraz" because of its history as a prison.